Food, Beverage & Consumer Health | Sectors | PM Group

 Food Sector Director

 PM Group began working on Glanbia's Belview development in 2011 at the feasibility and concept design stages.
 We progressed onto site selection and master planning, basic and detailed design, regulatory licence applications (planning, fire safety, IPPC), procurement, construction management and start up assistance.
-First product from the facility was delivered in December 2014.

 The Phase 1 development consisted of a dairy intake facility, milk processing, evaporation, drying and powder handling and filling facilities.
-The key process elements were two GEA spray dryers with associated packaging equipment filling into 1 tonne & 25kg sacks.
+The key process elements were two GEA spray dryers with associated packaging equipment filling into 1 tonne and 25kg sacks.

 Minimising water use was a key goal and to achieve this, the plant treats all water evaporated from the milk using Reverse Osmosis (RO) and Ultra Violet (UV) treatment.
 This treated water is then reused throughout the facility, minimising the use of fresh water from municipal sources.